jorgecarleitao/schemaflow/docs/index.rst

 which does not execute ``fit`` nor ``transform``.

-When we have multiple pipes (which themselves can be pipelines), a good overview of how the data schema flows is key. **Schemaflow** helps you in this task:
+When we have multiple pipes (which themselves can be pipelines), a good overview of how the data schema flows is key.
+By using **Schemaflow**'s API, you get this for free:

 .. code-block:: python